turnkeylinux/confconsole/Readme.rst

 Advanced
 --------

-For version v1.0.0 (default in TurnKey v14.2+), Confconsole has been significantly refactored and includes some long overdue additional functionality.
-The additional functionality is provided by way of a "`Plugin`_ system.
-To navigate to the new plugins, please enter the "advanced" menu.
+Additional Confconsole functionality is provided by way of a "`Plugin`_" system.
+To navigate to the plugins, please enter the "Advanced" menu.

 The advanced menu:

 .. image:: ./docs/images/01_confconsole_core_advanced.png

-As of v1.0.0 the Advanced menu provides the following functionality (some items have additional docs avaialble via clickable headings):
+The Advanced menu provides the below functionality in all appliances (some items have additional docs available via clickable headings).
+Note that some appliances may include additional (or modified) plugins.

 - `Networking`_: